 Browse CIA Jobs

-As a Security Protective Service (SPS) Intern for CIA, you will work around federal police officers who protect CIA personnel, facilities and information through the enforcement of Federal laws.
+As a CIA Police (CIAP) Intern for CIA, you will work with a team of federal police officers who protect CIA personnel, facilities and information through the enforcement of federal laws.

 • Internship/Co-op